pratapdesai/record_sync/DESIGN.md

 ## 15. Security

-- Internal System A authenticates using API keys

-- record_sync_service authenticates to CRM via JWT (or OAuth)

-- Rules update API should be protected with a strong admin API key or OAuth (planned)
-- Config override also to be protected
 - No sensitive secrets in code
+- Manual sync endpoints (/v1/sync/manual) are  secured by JWT and API key.
+- Rate Limiting at CRM side is honoured
+- All the API interactions use **HTTPS** endpoints

 ## 16. Extensibility